 SHEARWATER.
 In December 2000, we entered into a license and supply agreement with Shearwater Corporation under which Shearwater will develop and supply a pegylated reagent that could be used to formulate a modified form of AXOKINE.
 In preclinical studies, a pegylated AXOKINE was substantially longer lasting than unmodified AXOKINE.
 This may allow less frequent and/or lower dosing in patients.
 Under the terms of the agreement, Shearwater will develop and supply the reagent and we will manufacture and have exclusive rights to pegylated AXOKINE.
 Shearwater is entitled to receive milestone payments based on the development of the modified AXOKINE and will be the exclusive supplier of the reagent.
 We will pay Shearwater a royalty not to exceed 2.5% on sales of any pegylated AXOKINE.
-The agreement remains in force until the later of ten years from the grant of the first marketing approval for a pegylated AXOKINE or the last-to-expire patent covering Shearwater's pegylated reagent.
-In addition, each party has the right to terminate the agreement upon bankruptcy of the other party or the other party's breach of a material obligation under the agreement.
+The agreement remains in force until the later of ten years from the grant of the first $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right)$ marketing approval for a pegylated AXOKINE or the last to expire patent covering Shearwater's pegylated reagent.
+In addition, each party shall have the right to terminate the agreement upon bankruptcy of the other party or the other party's breach of a material obligation under the agreement.
 We have additional termination rights if market or other conditions, including regulatory restrictions, seriously inhibit the ability to develop or market pegylated AXOKINE.

 AMGEN.
-In August 1990, we entered into a collaboration agreement with Amgen to develop and attempt to commercialize two proprietary product candidates, BDNF and NT-3, in the United States.
+In August 1990, we entered into a collaboration agreement with Amgen to develop and attempt to commercialize two proprietary products, BDNF and NT-3, in the United States.
 Pursuant to the agreement with Amgen, we formed a partnership with Amgen (Amgen-Regeneron Partners) to complete the development and commercialization of these product candidates.
-We are required to fund 50% of the development costs of Amgen-Regeneron Partners in order to maintain 50% of the commercialization rights.
+We are required to fund 50% of the development costs of Amgen-Regeneron Partners to maintain 50% of the commercialization rights.
 Assuming equal capital contributions to Amgen-Regeneron Partners, we and Amgen share any profits or losses of Amgen-Regeneron Partners equally.
-Amgen-Regeneron Partners has been conducting clinical trials of BDNF for the treatment of amyotrophic lateral sclerosis (or ALS).
-Following notification that BDNF did not provide any therapeutic advantage to ALS patients in the clinical trials, we and Amgen discontinued the development of BDNF for ALS in January 2001.
-We conduct clinical trials of NT-3 on behalf of Amgen-Regeneron Partners.
-Under our agreement with Amgen, we are attempting to develop NT-3 with Amgen and, if such effort is successful, commercialize, market and distribute NT-3 in the United States through Amgen-Regeneron Partners.
+Under our agreement with Amgen we are attempting to develop with Amgen and, if such effort is successful, commercialize, market and distribute NT-3 in the United States through Amgen-Regeneron Partners.

 Our agreement with Amgen will continue for the longer of the life of the patents covering NT-3 or BDNF or fifteen years from the date on which either product candidate is approved for commercial marketing in any country.
 The agreement is also subject to termination if either party enters into bankruptcy or breaches its material obligations thereunder.
 During the term of the agreement, there are restrictions on the ability of either party to independently conduct research or development of NT-3 or BDNF without the other party.
 Our aggregate capital contribution to Amgen-Regeneron Partners from the partnership's inception in June 1993 through December 31, 2000 was \$56.2 million.
 We expect that our capital contributions for 2001 will total at least \$2.2 million.
 These contributions could increase or decrease, depending upon, among other things, the nature and cost of ongoing and additional NT-3 studies that Amgen-Regeneron Partners may conduct, the outcomes of those studies, and costs associated with the discontinuation of the BDNF studies.
-From the inception of our collaboration agreement with Amgen through February 28, 2001, we have received payments from Amgen or Amgen-Regeneron Partners for product development funding, research progress payments, and services rendered totaling \$55.1 million.
-We do not expect to receive any further payments for BDNF under this agreement.
-Future payments that we receive related to NT-3 will depend on the success of this product candidate's development, which we cannot predict at this time.